At the Immigrant's Table

 making cheesecake bottoms in pans

-Start by preheating the oven and line the springform pan with parchment paper, and grease the sides.
+Start by preheating the oven and lining the springform pan with parchment paper, and grease the sides.

 Prepare the Raspberry Swirl Cheesecake Filling